Social signals tool: Simply measure

 Many experts believe that social signals have a positive effect on the SEO social signals performance and therefore, on the position in the Google ranking.
 In fact, many of the search results, which are shown on the first page of a Google search, often also have many likes, shares and comments.

 Likes, shares, tweets, etc. are often a sign for good content or content, which many people like, and therefore, are often associated with the position in the Google ranking.
-Social signals on platforms such as Google Plus and Tumblr seem to have a particular effect on the Google search engine ranking however, the exact effect of these networks has not yet been confirmed by official sources.
+Social signals on platforms such as Tumblr seem to have a particular effect on the Google search engine ranking however, the exact effect of these networks has not yet been confirmed by official sources.
 Nevertheless, it is very possible that the search engine giant collects and analyses social signals and includes them in its algorithm.
-Consequently, there is, in any case, a correlation between social signals on various platforms such as Facebook, Twitter, Google Plus and Tumblr and a good Google ranking and they can also have positive effects on the search engine ranking.
+Consequently, there is, in any case, a correlation between social signals on various platforms such as Facebook, Twitterand Tumblr and a good Google ranking and they can also have positive effects on the search engine ranking.
 That is, social signals have positive SEO effects.

 How can social signals be measured?

 There are several tools to measure social signals however, most of them are merely geared towards Facebook and/or Twitter.
-To be able to indicate the various signals more comprehensively, LINKILIKE developed a free tool, which, in addition to the social signals on Facebook and Twitter, also indicates the signals on Google Plus.
+To be able to indicate the various signals more comprehensively, LINKILIKE developed a free tool, which indicates the signals on Facebook and Twitter.
 There is a correlation between this mix of manifold social signals and a good Google ranking and it can improve the position in the search results on a long-term basis.

-The free social signals tool from LINKILIKE shows the number of likes, shares, comments and +1 on Facebook, Twitter and Google Plus and on the one hand, provides users with an overview of the virality of their content and on the other hand, a complete overview of the areas in which users need to push their content more persistently, to achieve a better Google ranking in terms of technical SEO for instance.
+The free social signals tool from LINKILIKE shows the number of likes, shares and comments on Facebook and on the one hand, provides users with an overview of the virality of their content and on the other hand, a complete overview of the areas in which users need to push their content more persistently, to achieve a better Google ranking in terms of technical SEO for instance.